wavemotion-dave/DS994a/README.md

 * If you want to play disk based games (Adventure, Tunnels of Doom, etc) you will need 994adisk.bin (often just named disk.bin but you need to rename it and put it into /roms/bios).
 * You will need games to play... right now the emulator supports C/D/G files and '8' non-inverted files.
 Basically just try loading a file to see if it works... the ROMs should have a .bin extension.
 * Recommend you put your game ROMs into /roms/ti99 as the emulator will default to that directory.
 That's where the cool kids keep them.
-* Recommend you put any disks needed (.dsk files) into the same directory as your ROMs until I can get a better file manager worked out.
+* Recommend you put any disk files needed in a directory easily accessible (near) where you store your rom files so it's a faster navigation.

 BIOS Files :
 -----------------------